cronical/budget_dance/docs/workbook.md

 1. Do not use table names in the formulas as that creates a hidden defined name with that value, causing the real table to get "_1" appended to its name.

-### Visual Basic for Applications (VBA)

-There are VBA functions in this worksheet.
-These are listed in the [VBA index](./functions/vba_index.md).
-The [full source](./functions/vba_sorted.md) is also imported here as part of the build process.

-With the approach indicated in [Excel Calculations](#calculations) these are being removed where not used.
-Some may still be useful, but the reference to other cells should be replaced.

 ## Conventions

 ### Excel conventions